sebastian-chang/media_composer_scripts/README.md

 - Python 3
 - Pandas
       ```pip install pandas```
 - Copy and paste effects summary into a next blank text file.

-- Remove all contents before
+### Bugs
-      ```----- Effect Plug-in Summary: -----```
+- Text file encoding out of Media Composer throws an 'utf-8' decoding error.
+Current work around is copying media into a new blank text file, saving and then using that text file to run in the python script.